Chameleon Auto Paint

 Chameleon paint colors are a class of color-changing paint that changes color depending on how and even where you look at them.
 They are often referred to as color-changing paints or sometimes called flip paints.
 Chameleon paint and inks of the same pigment technology have been used in automotive coatings, decorative household products, and even as security markers for currencies across the globe.
 This effect has been around for decades and has seen use in the automotive industry primarily for custom painting.
 Chameleon paints are made possible by a highly specialized pearl pigment that separates light into many of its individual components.
 Depending on the special metal treatment on the chameleon pearl pigment, different color effects are attained.
 Chameleon paints are three-stage colors where a black base is applied first, then the semi-transparent chameleon paint layer, and finally protected with a clear coat.
 The specialized pearl pigment once was incredibly expensive to produce but like most new technologies the price has come down over time.

-While most any dark base coat will allow the chameleon effect to be visible, Black bases are almost always used since they provide the most light absorption which helps preserve the color effect in the chameleon paint layer.
-Lighter colored bases allow more light reflection back through the chameleon layer which tends to over power the chameleon effect.
+While most any dark base coat will allow the chameleon effect to be visible, Black bases are almost always used since they provide the lightest absorption which helps preserve the color effect in the chameleon paint layer.
+Lighter colored bases allow more light reflected back through the chameleon layer which tends to overpower the chameleon effect.
 The transparent nature of the chameleon layer allows for some "ghost graphic" effect by slightly altering the base color underneath the chameleon.